MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-operational-tasks.md

 ### Optimize monitoring and debugging

 Excessive or poorly implemented logging, telemetry, instrumentation, and distributed tracing capture and collection can affect performance.
 Likewise, convenience features like remote debugging can also affect performance.
 You need to measure and know their performance effects on the environment.
 You don't want these processes to degrade performance.
-You should configure or disable any processes whose performance affects outweigh their benefits.
+You should configure or disable any processes whose performance effects outweigh their benefits.

 ## Azure facilitation

 **Accounting for operational tasks**: Azure DevOps is a set of development tools and services that enable teams to plan, develop, test, and deliver software efficiently.
 It includes features like version control, continuous integration and delivery, project management, and more.
 Azure provides service-to-service integration that minimizes the effects of many operational tasks.
-For example, services that integrate with Azure Key Vault often support seamless certificate rotation or secret rotation that minimize effects on performance.
+For example, services that integrate with Azure Key Vault often support seamless certificate rotation or secret rotation that minimizes effects on performance.

 **Optimizing deployments**: App Service provides [deployment slots](/azure/app-service/deploy-staging-slots).
 You can use deployment slots to deploy code to a nonproduction environment.
 You can swap app content and configuration elements between two deployment slots.
 For example, you can switch app content from a nonproduction slot to the production slot.